mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 ## Known issues

+* The "Load" option in the configuration tool is not implemented.
 * Hand display is only supported with DirectX 11 applications.
 * Hand display opacity is not implemented (always 100% opaque).
-* The `Load` option in the configuration tool is not implemented.
 * The software was only tested with the Windows Mixed Reality OpenXR runtime.
 * The software is not optimized.